ravsamhq/notify-slack-action/README.md

 - [x] Custom Notification Title, Message and Footer using template variables
 - [x] Mention Users and control when to mention them
 - [x] Mention Users Groups and control when to mention them
+- [x] Customize icons based on the action status

 ## Example workflows